 The Associated Press reported the massive loss in revenue MLB experienced in 2020, which saw clubs such as the Cubs lay off large amounts of employees.
 Manfred even went on CNN to explain to Anderson Cooper that the league lost nearly $4 billion.

-What’s next for Manfred is his proposal of the expanded playoffs, which he hopes to open up to 14 teams by 2022.
-The Harvard Law School alum’s changes this last year haven’t been extremely popular, most notably the seven-inning doubleheaders and runner on second in extra innings.
+What's next for Manfred is his proposal of the expanded playoffs, which he hopes to open up to 14 teams by 2022, and has been a sticking point for MLB ownership amidst the 2022 MLB Lockout.
+The Harvard Law School alum's changes this last year haven't been extremely popular, most notably the seven-inning doubleheaders and runner on second in extra innings.

 Rob Manfred Salary